swarmnyc/Swarm.TaskRunner/README.md

 - **version**: requested string, currently only "1.0.0"
 - **label**: optional string, it presents on log
 - **modules**: optional object
-    - **module-name**: dotnet class full name like "copy: Swarm.TaskRunner.Steps.CopyModule"
+    - **module-name**: dotnet class full name like "copy: Swarm.TaskRunner.Steps.CopyModule" or "copy: Swarm.TaskRunner.Steps.CopyModule, Swarm.TaskRunner" the assembly name can be
 - **required-envs**: optional string array, like "- ENV_NAME"
 - **optional-envs**: optional object array
     - -**name**: the name of env